Subscription services are popping up everywhere, but will they save you money?

 Finally, don’t expect the car insurance provided by the subscription service to be the same as your current personal insurance.
 The subscription fee may include a lower level of coverage.
 In any case, you should read the contract to understand your liability in the event of an accident.

-Car subscription services are available in most major cities across the U.S., including:
+Car subscription services are available in most major cities and regions across the U.S., including:

 - Los Angeles